 Even website creation can become a major pain when switching regions or trying to create a site in English for a global audience.
-Here in Poland I created a site using Weebly and it automatically displayed Polish for me without asking me if that was the language I wanted to use for both the site itself and the menus.
-I have since switched to English from the dashboard, however some of the default text that isn’t changeable (maybe unless I went into CSS or HTML and did it by hand) is still displayed in Polish forcing me to delete it.
-Here is an example of what I am talking about:
+For instance, Weebly automatically displayed the language of the menus I was using for my site, without asking me if that was the language I wanted to use for both the site itself and the menus.

 Notice that even though it says upload in English, the text actually shows up as pobierz, which is the Polish word for upload once saved.
 I do not know hot co change it as it is greyed out and default and you can only change the file name of the file you upload through drag and drop.
 However, there may be a way to do it via the CSS and HTML editor, which I do not even know if I can access without the paid version of Weebly’s plan as I cannot find that editor.